This crochet waffle pillow is soft, easy to make, and super adorable. It’s perfect for adding a touch of cuteness to your home.

 Assemble the Waffle

 – Sew your butter onto one of the waffle panels.
-Be sure you sew your butter on the right (correct) side of the waffle panel.
+Be sure you sew your butter on the RS of the waffle panel.

-– Place your two waffle panels on top of each other with the wrong sides facing.
+– Place your two waffle panels on top of each other with the WS facing.

 *I know that it can be difficult to see your stitches when crocheting the sides together.
 Just do your best here.
 The stitch count is not important.